Raphplaza/RSA-encode-decode/README.md

-# RSA-encode-decode
+# RSA-encode-decode with Python
-Generates RSA keys and allows to encode and decode messages
+Python Script which generates RSA keys and allows to encode and decode messages